hinatades/elasticsearch-ir-evaluator/README.md

 ## Prerequisites

-- Elasticsearch running on your system.
+- Elasticsearch version 8.11 or higher running on your system.
 - Python 3.8 or higher.

 ## Complete Usage Process